Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: -recursion in rational SFT

 The compactification $\CM^{S^1}=\CM^{S^1}_{r,A}((\gamma_0,\pm),(\gamma_\infty,\pm),\Gamma^+,\Gamma^-)$ is obtained as usual by adding multifloor $S^1$-parametrized curves.
 In genus zero each floor has only one non-trivial connected component, all the others being trivial cylinders over Reeb orbits (possibly $S^1$-parametrized).
-If the $0$ and $\infty$ punctures determining the $S^1$-parametrization appear on the $k$-th and $l$-th floor of a $n$-floor curve, it means that all non-trivial curves appearing on the $m$-th floor are $S^1$-parametrized when $k\leq m\leq l$ and ordinary unparametrized curves when $m<k$ or $m>l$.
-Nodal curves must also be added to the picture, as usual, with the only remark that, when a node separates the $0$ and $\infty$ punctures on a given floor, each component carries his own $S^1$-parametrization with respect to the node and the $0$ or $\infty$ puncture respectively.\\
+If the $0$ and $\infty$ punctures determining the $S^1$-parametrization appear on the $k$-th and $l$-th floor of a $n$-floor curve, it means that all non-trivial curves appearing on the $m$-th floor are $S^1$-parametrized curves when $k\leq m\leq l$ and ordinary unparametrized curves when $m<k$ or $m>l$.
+As anticipated above, nodal curves should also be added to the picture, both in the usual codimension $\geq 2$ strata (when the node does not separate the $0$- and $\infty$-puncture, and as a new type of codimension $\geq1$ stratum, when a node separates the $0$- and $\infty$-punctures on a given floor.
+In the second case each component carries its own $S^1$-parametrization with respect to the node and the $0$- or $\infty$-puncture respectively and such two parametrizations have no matching condition at the common node (it is easy to convince one-self that this type of nodal degeneration of $S^1$-parametrized cylinders should happen in codimension $1$, just by counting the dimensions of the moduli of each of the two components).\\

 As in the contact homology case, the space $\CM^{S^1}$ carries, besides the usual evaluation maps at marked points, orbits and asymptotic markers, extra evaluation maps at the punctures at $0$ and $\infty$ to the corresponding target simple Reeb orbits given by the special $S^1$-coordinate on the curve,